flutter/website/json.md

   String email;

   /// A necessary factory constructor for creating a new User instance
   /// from a map.
-We pass the map to the generated _$UserFromJson constructor.
+Pass the map to the generated _$UserFromJson constructor.
   /// The constructor is named after the source class, in this case User. factory User.fromJson(Map<String, dynamic> json) => _$[[highlight]]User[[/highlight]]FromJson(json);
 }
 {% endprettify %}

-With this setup, the source code generator generates code for serializing and deserializing the `name` and `email` fields from JSON.
+With this setup, the source code generator generates code for encoding and encoding the `name` and `email` fields from JSON.

 If needed, it is also easy to customize the naming strategy.
 For example, if the API returns objects with _snake\_case_, and you want to use